Skip to Content

 1. Judo-jujitsu

 France had and has great sportsmen in this sport.
-David Douillet was one of the best in the heavy category (2-time Olympic champion / 4 times World champion / 1 time Europe champion).
+David Douillet was one of the best in the heavy category (2-time Olympic champion / 4-time World champion / 1-time Europe champion).

 Right now the French sportsman Teddy Riner is just impressive with all the sports titles that he won and might win in the future (2 times Olympic champion / 10 times world champion / 5 times Europe champion).